-About a week ago, I read the next chapter from the book I’ve been re-exploring now since March, “A Systematic Course in the Ancient Tantric Techniques of Yoga and Kriya.”
-The topic's title was "The Root Cause of Tension" and the chapter offered readers an opportunity to relieve the body and mind of tension.
+About a week ago, I read the next chapter from the book I've re-explored since March, "A Systematic Course in the Ancient Tantric Techniques of Yoga and Kriya."
+The topic's title was "The Root Cause of Tension," and the chapter offered readers an opportunity to relieve the body and mind of tension.

-I can't think of a better time for this chapter to reenter my life and perhaps to enter yours for the first time.
-As protests against injustice and racism occur all over the world in response to the death of George Floyd (and so many others); physical and emotional pain emanates from the hearts and faces of the people I view on the news or my Instagram feed.
-This most recent rise of global confusion, frustration, and understandable anger also seems exacerbated by the sometimes not so positive impacts of our global pandemic... fear, impatience, anxiety.
-Not to mention the other fears that pile up on top of all that as a result of global warming, climate change, and dirty politicians.
+I can't think of a better time for this chapter to reenter my life and perhaps enter yours for the first time.
+As protests against injustice and racism occur worldwide in response to the death of George Floyd (and so many others), physical and emotional pain emanates from the hearts and faces of the people I view on the news.
+This most recent rise of global confusion, frustration, and understandable anger also seems exacerbated by the not-so-positive impacts of our global pandemic: fear, impatience, and anxiety.
+Not to mention the other worries that pile up as a result of global warming, climate change, and dirty politicians.
 It doesn't seem like such a surprise then that our world appears so tense, right?
-That there is so much in our world that can result in tension in our bodies and minds?
+That so much in our world can result in tension in our bodies and minds?

-What if I told you though that by taking the next 20 minutes now to read the exact pages that I read from the Kriya book regarding the 10 Codes for Mental Reprogramming, then your outlook on life will improve immediately?
+What if I told you that by taking the time to read the 10 Codes for Mental Reprogramming as specified in our Kriya yoga book, your outlook on life would improve immediately?
 It's true.
-I promise.
-However, the choice is yours: you can either take steps to make this world and your life a veritable heaven on earth, or you can remain as you are.
+I promise!
+However, the choice is yours: you can take steps to make this world and your life a veritable heaven on earth, or you can remain as you are.

 In this blog I’ve included the following gifts: